hillwithsmallfields/noticeboard/README.md

 The 12V PSU for the screen and the keyboard motor can be switched on and off by a solid-state relay controlled from the Pi.

-The program is intended to be run from Emacs (with the start-process function) and can take commands on its standard input.
+The program can take commands on its standard input, and is intended to be commanded by Emacs.
+However, it must have access to the GPIO pins.